Discover tips and resources for maintaining your property and enhancing the quality of your tenants' housing.

 Bed bug infestation is a major problem for tenants and operators.
 Health and mental well-being can be seriously affected by prolonged exposure to bed bugs and other insects, such as cockroaches and mites.
 Low-barrier and hard-to-house facilities are more vulnerable to infestation.

 Bed bugs can be difficult to eradicate once they appear.
 View the Bed Bug Information for Emergency Shelters fact sheet for general advice for managing a bed bug infestation.

 There are a variety of different methods to eradicate bed bugs, including:

 - Heat treatment (including both portable and heat treatment rooms)

 Talk to a local pest control provider to determine the best methods for each situation.

 Mould is a fact of life.
 Moulds will grow practically everywhere people live and work.
 Mould is recognized as an occupational hazard for indoor workers as well as outdoor workers who work in warm and humid environments.
 All moulds are not harmful.
 However, certain types of moulds can cause adverse health effects.

 You can read more information on mould management in Chapter 6.3 of the Housing Provider Guide for a Contractor Safety Program .

-Our Mould Management Guide is a helpful resource that provides tips on cleaning mould from many areas of the home.
+Our Mould Management Guide for Residents is a helpful resource that provides tips on cleaning mould from many areas of the home.